Formation of inflaton halos after inflation: Simulation Results

 \subsection{Density Distribution}

-We determine the density distribution of the matter field (i.e. the one-point probability distribution function) by binning the normalized density $\rho/\bar\rho = 1 + \delta$, where $\delta$ is the overdensity, using a logarithmic bin width $\Delta \log(1+\delta) = 0.1$.
-The density distribution function $P(1+\delta)$ illustrates the relative frequency of overdensities.
-It is defined to be the normalized number of cells whose corresponding density value lies in a range by $\Delta \log(1+\delta)$, i.e. $P(1+\delta) = \Delta N_\mathrm{cell}/ \Delta \log(1+\delta) N_\mathrm{cell}^{-3}$ where $N_\mathrm{cell}=512$ is the grid size.
+We determine the density distribution of the matter field (i.e. the one-point probability distribution function) by binning the normalized density $\rho_n = \rho/\bar\rho = 1 + \delta$, where $\delta$ is the overdensity, using a logarithmic bin width $\Delta \log(\rho_n) = 0.1$.
+The density distribution function $P(\rho_n)$ illustrates the relative frequency of overdensities.
+It is defined to be the normalized number of cells whose corresponding density value lies in a range by $\Delta \log(\rho_n)$, i.e. $P(\rho_n) = \Delta N_\mathrm{cell}/ \Delta \log(\rho_n) N_\mathrm{cell}^{-3}$ where $N_\mathrm{cell}=512$ is the grid size.

-The evolution of the density distribution in the $L=50\,l_u$ simulation is shown in \cref{fig:dens_distribution}.
+The evolution of the density distribution in the $L=50\,l_u$ simulation is shown in the left panel of \cref{fig:dens_distribution}.
 It initially is a narrow distribution, reflecting the shape of the power spectrum, which widens as the nonlinear phase continues.
 The observed maximal overdensity increases, due to ongoing gravitational collapse, mergers, and accretion onto existing halos.
-As a consequece, the number of cells with a low mass density increases in order to supply the raw material for the growing overdensities.
-At ${\cal{N}}=20$ the densities range from roughly $10^{-6}$ to nearly $10^5$, with and the distribution peaks at $1+\delta \sim 0.2$.
+As a consequence, the number of cells with a low mass density increases in order to supply the raw material for the growing overdensities.
+At ${\cal{N}}=20$ the densities range from roughly $10^{-6}$ to nearly $10^5$, with and the distribution peaks at $\rho_n \sim 0.2$.

+We now approximate the density distribution functions that we obtained from the numerical simulations.
+As a starting point, we introduce the log-normal distribution function~\cite{Klypin2017}

+where $\sigma^2_\mathrm{LN}$ is the only free parameter.
+A fit for $\mathcal{N}=16.4$ is shown in the right panel of \cref{fig:dens_distribution}, however the log-normal distribution does not provide an accurate fit to the tails of the distribution function and does not align at all with the simulation results at later times.
+Consequently we use a power-law $P(\rho_n) \sim \rho_n^\alpha$ with slope parameter $\alpha$ truncated on small and large densities with exponential terms~\cite{Klypin2017} to model the distribution for $\rho_n\leq 0.2$ and another power-law with an exponential cutoff for $\rho_n > 0.2$.
+Specifically, the distribution functions are~\cite{Klypin2017}